 Nobles in European Fashions by Chikanobu Toyohara (1899)

-The above triptych is a perfect example of how the image of the Emperor Meiji and his family was used to shape the modernity of Japan in many ways, to the extent of the clothes they wore and how the Japanese people should follow suit to also take part in the modernisation of the country.
+The above triptych is a perfect example of how the image of the Emperor Meiji and his family was used to promote the policies of Westernisation, from their clothing to their interior décor.
+The government’s objective was to push the nation to follow suit on the path of modernisation of the country.